duckduckgo/android-search-and-stories/CONTRIBUTING.md

 We are excited that you want to help make DuckDuckGo Search & Stories better!

 * If there isn't already an open issue that describes your bug or feature, submit one.
-  * If you're submitting a bug, please describe a way we can reproduce the problem.
-  * Be sure to add the affected versions.
+  * If you're submitting a bug, please describe a way we can reproduce the problem and the affected versions.
   * If you're submitting a feature (cool!), make sure you contact us beforehand so that you aren't duplicating effort.

 * Some of the best features of DuckDuckGo came from the community; so stay in touch!